VisionEval/VisionEval.github.io/category/download.md

 If the above installation steps did not succeed, ensure that you have downloaded the appropriate version of VisionEval to match the version of R that you have installed.

 #### R
-The current version of VisionEval works best with R 3.5.2 to be installed on your computer.
-If you currently have another version of R installed, you can go to the [GitHub release page](https://github.com/VisionEval/VisionEval/releases) to download VisionEval for R 3.4.4 or 3.5.1.
+The current version of VisionEval is built for the latest version of R, 3.6.1.
+If you currently have another version of R installed, you can go to the [GitHub release page](https://github.com/VisionEval/VisionEval/releases) to download VisionEval for R.

 You can find the <a
-href="https://cran.r-project.org/bin/windows/base/old/3.5.2/" target="_blank">R 3.5.2 installer for Windows here</a>.
+href="https://cran.r-project.org/bin/windows/base/" target="_blank">R 3.6.1 installer for Windows here</a>.

 #### RStudio (optional)
 Many users find that <a href="https://www.rstudio.com/products/rstudio/#Desktop" target="_blank">RStudio</a> is a better version of the